bwal101/bwal101.github.io/README.md

 # bwal101.github.io
-Website for vote no on the Winnetka Public Schools Referendum
+Website for the vote no campaign regarding the Winnetka Public Schools Referendum